Shuanglu/Shuanglu/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a SRE and focusing on cloud native related like kubernetes, servicemesh
+- 🔭 I’m currently working as a Platform engineer and focusing on cloud native related like kubernetes, terraform
-- 💬 Have worked on azure/aws and kubernetes for years
+- 💬 Have worked on gcp/azure/aws and kubernetes for years
 - ⚡ Ask me anything about :smiley_cat: and :dog: